-First, before we get into the grit of this post, if you’re wondering “Why not use Phosphoric Acid instead?”—and I’ll explain.
+First, before we get into the grit of this post, if you’re wondering “Why not use phosphoric acid instead?”—I’ll explain.
 For the two years prior to writing this post, I had been using phosphoric acid to lower the pH of my plant-nutrient solution.
-And that worked well—until it didn’t.
-In late spring of 2019, I purchased a different brand of pH Down (phosphoric acid) from a local greenhouse; whatever was in that new bottle setback about half my collection of over 300 plants—it ended up killing well over 25 plants and for months after I’ve stopped using it, I experienced a halo affect of issues ranging from setback roots, leaf spotting, leaf colour problems and general slow growth.
-Thankfully those issues have progressively faded, but even a full year after the whole thing, some of my most-prized orchids are still recovering.
+That worked well—until it didn’t.
+In late spring of 2019, I purchased a different brand of pH Down (phosphoric acid) from a local greenhouse; whatever was in that new brand setback about half my collection of over 300 plants and ended up killing well over 50 plants.
+For months after I’ve stopped using it, I experienced a halo affect of issues ranging from setback roots, leaf spotting, leaf colour problems and general slow growth.
+Thankfully those issues have progressively faded, but even a full year after the whole thing, some of my most-prized orchids were still recovering.
 If you want to know more about that debacle, you can read the story about my pH Down blunder, here.
-You may be wondering, “why not switch back to the original pH Down brand that you were using before?” – and I may eventually do that, but for the immediate term, it threw me off my game and I wanted to try something else.
+You may be wondering, “why not switch back to the original pH Down brand that you were using before?”
+I may eventually do that, but for the immediate term, it threw me off my game and I wanted to try something else.
+If you don’t feel like messing around with “organic acids”, pH Down by General Hydroponics is what I used before, and I never had issues with that brand.

 Without any more blabber, here’s my pH Down recipe…